V1EngineeringInc/V1EngineeringInc-Docs/docs/lowrider/index.md

 ![!LR3 Fancy Picture](../img/lr3/LR3 (87).jpg){: loading=lazy width="400"}

  3. Make adjustments

+   * Jackpot CNC Controller / FluidNC
+     * Adjust the Z pulloff in the settings tab.
+     * Save at the bottom of the screen
+     * Save macro on the home screen.

+   * SKR Pro / Marlin
      * You adjust by running "M666 Z0.5" the number is in millimeters.
 These numbers are counting down from 200, so 120 is further away than than 130.
 Start by adjusting 0.2mm more than your difference.
      * Save with M500 after each adjustment
      * Home all three axis and check your work (go back to Step #2).

 ---